openmas-ai/openmas/docs/mcp_integration.md

 5. **Keep prompt templates simple** and avoid complex logic in prompt methods
 6. **Use resource URIs that follow RESTful conventions** - e.g., `/users/{id}` for resources that represent users

-## Communicators

-OpenMAS offers two MCP communicators:

-- `McpSseCommunicator`: Uses HTTP/SSE for communication (recommended for production)
-- `McpStdioCommunicator`: Uses stdin/stdout for communication (useful for development)

-Both can be used in server mode by setting `server_mode=True` when initializing them.

-## Advanced Usage

-For more advanced use cases, you can:

-- Directly interact with the underlying FastMCP instance through `agent.communicator.server`
-- Implement custom validation logic in your tool methods
-- Create dynamic resources that generate content on-the-fly
-- Use asynchronous processing for long-running operations

 ## Debugging

 If you're having issues with your MCP agent: